 McConnell took personal interest in each student's success.
 When a student could not afford to pay for college, he worked with community members and businesses to help.
-This legacy was repeated enter the State Normal and degree program.
+This legacy was repeated by his successor.
+David Wilbur Peters, and Peters' successor Charles Knox Martin Jr.